 To the market!

-You can probably guess what Vridajmarkt means—ust use your linguistic imagination a little bit.
+You can probably guess what Vridajmarkt means—just use your linguistic imagination a little bit.
 It's literally “the Friday Market”, and it has been taking place on the square since the 12th century!
+If you happen to be there on a Friday, go ahead and check out (or buy) some cheese or even fresh fish… strange choice of souvenir but you do you.

 It used to be the center of the city for both joyous celebrations and dark executions.
 Don’t worry, you won’t see any chopped off heads there nowadays.
 You can buy yourself some nice souvenirs instead!

-Believe it or not, both of these photos are of the same building
+Believe it or not, all of these photos are of the same building

-I’ve never seen a more schizophrenic place than Ghent Town Hall on Botermarkt.
+I’ve never seen a more confused building than Ghent Town Hall on Botermarkt.
 It just can’t make up its mind!
 Is it Gothic, is it Renaissance?
 It's both!
 The two wings of the Town Hall are built in different architectural styles and different decades of the 16th century.
 But it sounds more dramatic if you pretend it’s just one building that can’t decide who it is.

-You can visit the Town Hall as part of a guided tour only.
-We just stared at it from the outside, which was just enough.
+You can visit the Town Hall as part of a guided tour, but on this itinerary, I recommend just taking a look from the outside.

 Saint Nicholas Church

-The dominant of the city is waiting for you on Korenmarkt.
-Saint Nicholas Church is built out of Tournai bluestone.
+Last and kind of least, Saint Nicholas Church is a quick stop after the previous two towers.
+It is built out of Tournai bluestone.
 If you try really hard and focus, you’ll maybe notice the slight blue tint of its façade.

 Look at that handsome castle